 Aubrey Milatz, Editor

 Aubrey graduated with her Master of Science in Anthrozoology from Canisius College in May 2019.
-In August 2020, she began pursuing a PhD in Prevention Science at Washington State University, where she will be contributing to research concerning animal-assisted interventions (AAI) and their effects on stress, anxiety, and depression in college students.
-She will also be focusing on the well-being of animals involved in AAI and making sure the relationship is beneficial to all parties, human and nonhuman alike.
+In August 2020, she began pursuing a PhD in Prevention Science at Washington State University (WSU), where she is contributing to research concerning animal-assisted interventions (AAI) and their effects on stress, anxiety, and depression in college students.
+In addition to editing Animalia, she was recently elected to the executive board of the Prevention Science Graduate Student Organization at WSU as secretary, as well as the International Society for Anthrozoology Board of Directors as the Student Board Member.

 Aubrey is based out of Spokane, Washington, and lives with her two cats, Starling and Simon.